Monitoring Docker, OpenShift, Kubernetes and Linux - Version 5.21

 Other major changes

-- Compatibility updates for a latest version of Kubernetes, OpenShift and Docker
+- Compatibility updates for the latest version of Kubernetes, OpenShift and Docker

-- Allow to configure time precision for events forwarded to Splunk, default is milliseconds, but you can change it to microseconds or nanoseconds
+- Allows you to configure time precision for events forwarded to Splunk, default is milliseconds, but you can change it to microseconds or nanoseconds

 - Automatically refresh Kubernetes API Token if it is expired